saschaende/typo3-users/README.md

     * Save login count for every user
 * Plugin: Logout (so the user can logout just with a click on this page)
 * Plugin: Forgot password
+* Plugin: Change email (for registered users, with confirmation of the new adress via email)
+* Plugin: Change password (for registered users)
 * Plugin: Register
     * Set user groups that will be automatically assigned
     * Protect your system from disposable email addresses: Banlist for not allowed domains/hosts (spamschlucker ...)